MESSELMIyahya/NoorJs/docs/doc.md

     setCount((c) => c + 1);
   });

-  // listening to the state whenever it get changed and passing the count state ref this.onChange(() => {
+  // listening to the state whenever it gets changed and passing the count state ref this.onChange(() => {
-    // rerendering the app whenever the state get changed this.render();
+    // rerendering the app whenever the state gets changed this.render();
   }, [countRef]);